junxit/us-congress-bills-113/bill.md

       - **(i)** by striking “The State” and inserting the following:
         > - **(i)** *In general* The State

-      - **(ii)** by striking “and any other activity that the State deems appropriate to realize any of the goals specified in paragraphs (2) through (5) of section 658A(b)” and inserting “activities that improve access to child care services, including use of procedures to permit immediate enrollment (after the initial eligibility determination and after a child is determined to be eligible) of homeless children while required documentation is obtained, training and technical assistance on identifying and serving homeless children and their families, and specific outreach to homeless families, and any other activity that the State determines to be appropriate to meet the purposes of this subchapter (which may include an activity described in clause (ii))”; and
+      - **(ii)** by striking “and any other activity that the State deems appropriate to realize any of the goals specified in paragraphs (2) through (5) of section 658A(b)” and inserting “activities that improve access to child care services, including the use of procedures to permit enrollment (after an initial eligibility determination) of homeless children while required documentation is obtained, training and technical assistance on identifying and serving homeless children and their families, and specific outreach to homeless families, and any other activity that the State determines to be appropriate to meet the purposes of this subchapter (which may include an activity described in clause (ii))”; and
       - **(iii)** by adding at the end the following:
-        > - **(ii)** *Report by Assistant Secretary for Children and Families*
+        > - **(ii)** *Report by the assistant secretary for children and families*
         >   - **(I)** *In general* Not later than September 30 of the first full fiscal year after the date of enactment of the Child Care and Development Block Grant Act of 2014, and September 30 of each fiscal year thereafter, the Secretary (acting through the Assistant Secretary for Children and Families of the Department of Health and Human Services) shall prepare a report that contains a determination about whether each State uses amounts provided to such State for the fiscal year involved under this subchapter in accordance with the priority for services described in clause (i).
         >   - **(II)** *Penalty for noncompliance* For any fiscal year that the report of the Secretary described in subclause (I) indicates that a State has failed to give priority for services in accordance with clause (i), the Secretary shall—
         >     - **(aa)** inform the State that the State has until the date that is 6 months after the Secretary has issued such report to fully comply with clause (i);
         >     - **(bb)** provide the State an opportunity to modify the State plan of such State, to make the plan consistent with the requirements of clause (i), and resubmit such State plan to the Secretary not later than the date described in item (aa); and
         >     - **(cc)** if the State does not fully comply with clause (i) and item (bb), by the date described in item (aa), withhold 5 percent of the funds that would otherwise be allocated to that State in accordance with this subchapter for the first full fiscal year after that date.
-        >   - **(III)** *Waiver for Extraordinary Circumstances* Notwithstanding subclause (II) the Secretary may grant a waiver to a State for one year to the penalty applied in subclause (II) if the Secretary determines there are extraordinary circumstances, such as a natural disaster, that prevent the State from complying with clause (i).
+        >   - **(III)** *Waiver for extraordinary circumstances* Notwithstanding subclause (II) the Secretary may grant a waiver to a State for one year to the penalty applied in subclause (II) if the Secretary determines there are extraordinary circumstances, such as a natural disaster, that prevent the State from complying with clause (i).
 If the Secretary does grant a waiver to a State under this section, the Secretary shall, within 30 days of granting such waiver, submit a report to the appropriate congressional committees on the circumstances of the waiver including the stated reason from the State on the need for a waiver, the expected impact of the waiver on children served under this program, and any such other relevant information the Secretary deems necessary.
         > - **(iii)** *Child care resource and referral system*
         >   - **(I)** *In general* A State may use amounts described in clause (i) to establish or support a system of local or regional child care resource and referral organizations that is coordinated, to the extent determined appropriate by the State, by a statewide public or private nonprofit, community-based or regionally based, lead child care resource and referral organization.
         >   - **(II)** *Local or regional organizations* The local or regional child care resource and referral organizations supported as described in subclause (I) shall—
-        >     - **(aa)** provide parents in the State with consumer education information referred to in paragraph (2)(E) (except as otherwise provided in that paragraph), concerning the full range of child care options, analyzed by provider, including child care provided during nontraditional hours and through emergency child care centers, in their political subdivisions or regions;
+        >     - **(aa)** provide parents in the State with consumer education information referred to in paragraph (2)(E) (except as otherwise provided in that paragraph), concerning the full range of child care options (including faith-based and community-based child care providers), analyzed by provider, including child care provided during nontraditional hours and through emergency child care centers, in their political subdivisions or regions;
-        >     - **(bb)** to the extent practicable, work directly with families who receive assistance under this subchapter to offer the families support and assistance, using information described in item (aa), to make an informed decision about which child care providers they will use, in an effort to ensure that the families are enrolling their children in high-quality care;
+        >     - **(bb)** to the extent practicable, work directly with families who receive assistance under this subchapter to offer the families support and assistance, using information described in item (aa), to make an informed decision about which child care providers they will use, in an effort to ensure that the families are enrolling their children in the most appropriate child care setting to suit their needs and one that is of high quality (as determined by the State);
-        >     - **(cc)** collect and analyze data on the coordination of services and supports, including services under section 619 and part C of the Individuals with Disabilities Education Act (20 U.S.C.
-1419, 1431 et seq.), for children with disabilities (as defined in section 602 of such Act (20 U.S.C.
+        >     - **(cc)** collect data and provide information on the coordination of services and supports, including services under section 619 and part C of the Individuals with Disabilities Education Act (20 U.S.C.
+1431, et seq.), for children with disabilities (as defined in section 602 of such Act (20 U.S.C.
 1401));
-        >     - **(dd)** collect and analyze data on the supply of and demand for child care in political subdivisions or regions within the State and submit such data and analysis to the State;
+        >     - **(dd)** collect data and provide information on the supply of and demand for child care services in political subdivisions or regions within the State and submit such information to the State;
-        >     - **(ee)** work to establish partnerships with public agencies and private entities to increase the supply and quality of child care services in the State; and
+        >     - **(ee)** work to establish partnerships with public agencies and private entities, including faith-based and community-based child care providers, to increase the supply and quality of child care services in the State; and
         >     - **(ff)** as appropriate, coordinate their activities with the activities of the State lead agency and local agencies that administer funds made available in accordance with this subchapter.

     - **(C)** in subparagraph (D)—
-      - **(i)** by striking “1997 through 2002” and inserting “2015 through 2020”; and
+      - **(i)** by striking “1997 through 2002)” and inserting “2015 through 2020”; and
-      - **(ii)** by striking “families described in paragraph (2)(H)” and inserting “families with children described in clause (i), (ii), (iii), or (iv) of paragraph (2)(M)”; and
+      - **(ii)** by striking “other than families described in paragraph (2)(H)” and inserting “including or in addition to families with children described in clause (i), (ii), (iii), or (iv) of paragraph (2)(M)”; and
     - **(D)** by adding at the end the following:
       > - **(E)** *Direct services* From amounts provided to a State for a fiscal year to carry out this subchapter, the State shall—
       >   - **(i)** reserve the minimum amount required to be reserved under section 658G, and the funds for costs described in subparagraph (C); and